Austrian Museum of Folk Life and Folk Art: History

-The museum was founded in 1895 by Michael Haberlandt and Wilhelm Hein, both officials in the Prehistoric-Ethnographic Department of the Imperial and Royal Natural History Court Museum (now the Natural History Museum, Vienna) and leading members of the Anthropological Society in Vienna.
-The legal entity is the Association for Folklore, founded by Haberlandt and Hein in 1894.
-The collections were initially stored in apartments and warehouses before the museum found its first home in the Great Hall of the Vienna Stock Exchange in 1898.
-In 1917, it moved to the baroque Schönborn Palace, and it opened in 1920.
+The museum was founded in 1895 by Michael Haberlandt and Wilhelm Hein as an association-run scholarly museum devoted to documenting the cultures of the Habsburg monarchy.
+Haberlandt and Hein both worked in the Prehistoric-Ethnographic Department of the Imperial and Royal Natural History Court Museum, now the Natural History Museum, Vienna, and were leading members of the Anthropological Society in Vienna.

+The museum is operated by the Verein für Volkskunde, which has carried the museum since its foundation in 1895.
+Its collections were initially stored in apartments and warehouses before the museum found its first home in rooms of the Vienna Stock Exchange.
+In 1917 it moved to the baroque Gartenpalais Schönborn, where it opened in 1920.

-The collections were intended for the entire area of the Cisleithanian half of the Austro-Hungarian Empire, and were intended to represent all peoples united under the Austrian crown.
-In accordance with a guideline of preserving the (multi-ethnic) state, they expanded to other European regions and followed the direction of a "comparative" folklore study.
+The collections were originally conceived for the entire territory of Cisleithania, the Austrian half of the Austro-Hungarian Empire, and were intended to represent the peoples of the monarchy.
+The museum's early collecting policy was shaped by the idea of documenting the multi-ethnic Habsburg state and by the development of comparative folklore studies.